Understanding Ambivalence

 Right?

-There's a certain amount that you're not feeling,
+Like there's a certain amount that you're not feeling,

-But it's balanced perfectly to make you not have to feel horrible on either end.
+It's balanced perfectly to make you not have to feel horrible on either end.

-And if it wasn't bad enough that we're stuck in these two equally opposing forces,
+And if it wasn't bad enough that we're stuck in these two equally opposing forces.

-I think the inner shame that starts getting from the person.
+I think the inner shame that starts getting from the person,

-The world does not like indecision.
+Like the world does not like indecision.

 It does not like people in this place.